kula/pyrestic/README.md

 This is not meant to be a replacement for restic, or to even be all that usable.
 It's mostly a proof-of-concept.

+**DO NOT TRUST MY CRYPTO**

+If you use this code to actually try to encrypt something, or as a guide to actually using crypto, **_YOU ARE AN IDIOT_**.

+Now that we've got that out of the way, crypto coding is fraught with perils which are doubly exacerbated by amateurs (read: me).
+While it is the stated goal of this project to be able to successfully decrypt objects from a real restic repository, the fact that it can (to the extent that it can) is almost approaching accidental.
+If you want real crypto, use real crypto software or hire an engineer who can make it for you.

 ## Test repository

 A test restic repository is located in the directory `test_repo`.
 It has